 In our study of children whose tics began just over the past few months, I have encountered several parents who have been hesitant to have any discussion at all with their child about the tics.
 Here are my thoughts on the subject.

-Behavior therapy experts recommend creating a “tic-neutral environment.”
-1 In part, this means that parents, teachers and others don’t reward or punish the tics.
+Behavior therapy experts recommend creating a “tic-neutral environment.”1 In part, this means that parents, teachers and others don’t reward or punish the tics.
 For instance, it won’t help the child to hear “stop it!” all day.
 So losing that kind of talking about the tics is a good idea.
-Also, it’s true that “tic talk” can worsen tics–for the moment, while you’re talking about them.2 The real question is whether talking about the tics helps or not in the long term.
+Also, it’s true that “tic talk” can worsen tics–for the moment, while you’re talking about them.2 But “these effects quickly disappear once the topic of conversation shifts away from tics.”3 In fact, self-monitoring of tics may even decrease tic severity slightly.3 The real question is whether talking about the tics helps or not in the long term.